yashpandey002/yashpandey002/README.md

 <h1>Namaste, I'm Yash Pandey👋👨‍💻</h1>
 <p>A CS undergrad who loves to build things using DESIGN & CODE.
 Always open to discussing Computer science, Web development, Cloud computing, and UI design.
-Trying to be an active OPEN SOURCE contributor and ya a programmer who loves to play Football⚽>>></p>
+Trying to be an active OPEN SOURCE contributor.
+And ya a programmer who loves to play Football⚽>>></p>
 <h3>Projects I worked/working on</h3>
 <ul>
     <li><a href="https://github.com/yashpandey002/TaskOn">TaskOn</a> - A TODO app with CRUD functionality.</li>